Characters of Persona 4: Ameno-sagiri

 Ameno-sagiri (アメノサギリ), the God of Fog, and the being that was partially influencing Tohru Adachi's actions.
 Responsible for the fog appearing on rainy days, it takes the form of a gigantic eyeball with a golden disc for an iris and black pipes protruding from its form.
 It believes itself to pursue "mankind's desires."
 Ameno-sagiri itself is not malevolent, promising the protagonist that it will lift the fog after being defeated, although it is revealed through its final words that it is not dead, but will remain dormant until enough people wish for the fog to return.
-In Persona 4 Golden, Ameno-sagiri is revealed to be a splintered fragment of Izanami and his essence was absorbed back into his surviving counterparts upon his death.
+In the original Persona 4 it is stated to be Izanami's avatar while in Persona 4 Golden, Ameno-sagiri is retconned to be a splintered fragment of Izanami and his essence was absorbed back into his surviving counterparts upon his death.
 Ameno-sagiri has no known voice actor in both versions, although he does speak through Adachi when he takes control of him after he is defeated by the group.